LucasSantiag/LucasSantiag/README.md

 ## Hey!
 Welcome to my profile

-I'm a brazilian software developer and UI enthusiast.
+I'm a brazilian software developer, UI enthusiast and data fan.

 What I've been doing:
 - 🔭 I’m currently working on Big Data projects at [@dextra](https://dextra.com.br/en/)